RidgeRun/openfd/docs/attached-board.rst

 ~~~~~~~~~~~~~~~~~~~~~

 At any time, you can query the supported/required arguments for the installer
-using `-h` or `--help`.
-The installer has positional arguments, so you can use
+using `-h` or :option:`--help`.
+The installer has positional arguments, so you
-the help at different levels for a more detailed help.
+can use the help at different levels.
 ::
     installer.py -h
     installer.py nand -h